Skip to main content

 The Department of Corrections now has a contract with a new health care provider, and Kinross EMS is being paid for its current ambulance runs to the prison.
 But those payments don’t cover the amount that was lost earlier this year in the dispute between the state and Wellpath, Gray said.

-DOC spokesperson Jenni Riehle told Bridge that the state has paid the new prison health care provider, Grand Prairie Healthcare Service, P.C. “full payment for services — which included those performed by Grand Prairie, Wellpath, and their subcontractors — fulfilling the State’s contract obligations.”
+DOC spokesperson Jenni Riehle told Bridge that the state has paid the former prison health care provider, Grand Prairie Healthcare Service, P.C. “full payment for services — which included those performed by Grand Prairie, Wellpath, and their subcontractors — fulfilling the State’s contract obligations.”

 That money hasn’t made it to ambulance companies, said Madden, and “small EMS companies don’t have the resources to file lawsuits against a big corporation.